 COVID-19 Prevention Measures

-At North Peninsula Veterinary Surgical Group, we share your concerns regarding the spread of COVID-19.
+At North Peninsula Veterinary Specialty Group, we share your concerns regarding the spread of COVID-19.
 Caring for pets and their owners has always been - and will always be - our primary concern.
 To that end, we are still here providing the care and services our patients need.
 In response to the growing concerns surrounding COVID-19, however, we have taken some steps to further ensure the safety of our clients and staff.

-Because North Peninsula Veterinary Surgical Group is a medical facility, our office was carefully designed to prevent the spread of infectious disease.
+Because North Peninsula Veterinary Specialty Group is a medical facility, our office was carefully designed to prevent the spread of infectious disease.
 The ventilation and airflow systems were even planned to effectively prevent the spread of airborne pathogens throughout the facility.
 Because our ventilation system is divided up into separate zones, air is not exchanged between our lobby, exam rooms, treatment area, and surgery wing.
 There are also individual air filters in each exam room.

 Our staff members abide by CDC recommendations regarding proper and frequent handwashing and the use of hand sanitizer.
 Staff members always wash their hands between patients.